Chloë Sevigny: Early life

 As a child, Sevigny was diagnosed with scoliosis, but never received any surgical treatment for it.
 She often spent summers attending theater camp, with leading roles in plays run by the YMCA.
 She attended Darien High School, where she was a member of the Alternative Learning Program.
 While in high school, she often babysat actor Topher Grace and his younger sister.
 As a young teenager, she worked sweeping the tennis courts of a country club her family could not afford to join.

 Sevigny described herself as a "loner" and a "depressed teenager" whose only extracurricular activities were occasionally skateboarding with her older brother and sewing her own clothes.
 In high school, she grew rebellious and began experimenting with drugs, particularly hallucinogens.
 She has said that her father was aware of her experimentation, and even told her that it was okay, but that she had "to stop if she had bad trips".
 Despite her father's leniency, her mother forced her to attend Alcoholics Anonymous meetings.

-Sevigny has later stated about her teenage drug use that "I had a great family life—I would never want it to look as if it reflected on them.
+Sevigny later stated about her teenage drug use that "I had a great family life—I would never want it to look as if it reflected on them.
 I think I was very bored ...
 I often feel it's because I experimented when I was younger that I have no interest as an adult.
 I know a lot of adults who didn't, and it's much more dangerous when you start experimenting with drugs as an adult."

 Sevigny's father died of cancer in 1996, when she was 22 years old.

 Career

-1992–1994: Modeling
+1992–1998: Modeling and early acting roles

 As a teenager, Sevigny would occasionally ditch school in Darien and take the train into Manhattan.
 In 1992, at age 17, she was spotted on an East Village street by Andrea Linett, a fashion editor of Sassy magazine, who was so impressed by her style that she asked her to model for the magazine; she was later made an intern.
 When recounting the event, Sevigny recalled that Linett "just liked the hat I was wearing."
 She later modeled in the magazine as well as for X-Girl, the subsidiary fashion label of the Beastie Boys' "X-Large", designed by Kim Gordon of Sonic Youth, which she followed with an appearance in the music video for Sonic Youth's "Sugar Kane".
 In 1993, at age 19, Sevigny relocated from her Connecticut hometown to an apartment in Brooklyn, and worked as a seamstress.
 During that time, author Jay McInerney spotted her around New York City and wrote a seven-page article about her for The New Yorker in which he dubbed her the new "it girl" and referred to her as one of the "coolest girls in the world."
-She subsequently appeared on the album cover of Gigolo Aunts' 1994 recording Flippin' Out and the EP Full-On Bloom, as well as in a Lemonheads music video which further increased her reputation on New York's early 1990s underground scene.
+She subsequently appeared on the album cover of Gigolo Aunts' 1994 recording Flippin' Out and the EP Full-On Bloom, as well as in a Lemonheads music video, which further increased her reputation on New York's early 1990s underground scene.